-Why is a teachers union spearheading these efforts, which demand much of teachers and have consequential stakes attached?
-Because teachers already demand much of themselves, rights, which of these should be the higher priority-working for professional teaching standards and good teaching, or defending the job rights of teachers who face disciplinary action?
+We recently asked members the following question: When your union deals with issues affecting both teaching quality and teachers' rights, which of these should be the higher priority-working for professional teaching standards and good teaching, or defending the job rights of teachers who face disciplinary action?
 By a ratio of 4-to-1 (69 percent to 16 percent), AFT members chose working for professional standards and good teaching as the higher priority.
 That might surprise some, but not those of us who work with teachers every day.